Salta al contenuto principale

 --archive-areas ARCHIVE_AREA|"ARCHIVE_AREAS"

-defines which package archive areas of a debian packages archive should be used for configured debian package mirrors.
+defines which package archive areas of a Debian package archive should be used for configured Debian package mirrors.

 --system live|normal

-defines if the resulting system image should a live system or a normal, non-live system.
+defines if the resulting system image should be a live system or a normal, non-live system.

-The full manual can be found on lb config Debian man pages
+The full manual can be found on the lb config Debian man pages.

-We can add some packages, creating a list on the package-list directory
+We can add the favorite packages by creating a list in the package-list directory:

-Execute script in the live CD chroot adding them in this directory
+Execute scripts in the live CD chroot by adding them to this directory:

 $ nano config/hooks/live/my-chroot-script.sh

-Is possible to include files in the chroot, using the same directory tree as the one desired in the live CD, adding them in this directory:
+It is possible to include files in the chroot using the same directory tree as the one desired in the live CD by adding them in the config/includes.chroot directory

 Build Debian live CD with lb build